 - refinement: ensure maximum welfare conditions for the animals and prevent unnecessary distress

 Only trained personnel may perform animal tests and provide care for the animals.
 They must treat the animals well and carefully.
 The animals may not be unduly distressed by the tests.
-The animals’ facilities must also comply with legal requirements.
+The animals’ facilities must also meet legal requirements.
 You should for instance supply protective shelter, nesting and bedding materials and toys.

 Ban on animal testing for cosmetics